EVORA-project/evora-ontology/models/docs/DataProvider.md

   license:
     name: license
-    description: Information about terms and conditions under which the subject can be used, shared, or distributed, indicating any restrictions or permissions
+    description: Information about terms and conditions under which the subject can be used, shared, or distributed, indicating any restrictions or permissions.
     title: license
     exact_mappings:
     - schema:license